spikegrobstein/flatironschool-deployment_lecture/lecture.md

 ### Connecting to your server for the first time

+We will use SSH to connect to our server.
+SSH stands for Secure SHell and is a way to remotely administer a server via the commandline.
+Once connected, you can navigate the server's filesystem, start and stop services and run scripts just like you were on your local machine, only everything you're doing is on the remote VM.

+When configuring your machine, Dediserve created a root user for you.
+Also known as the superuser, the root user has full access to everything and it isn't restricted by permissions in the same ways that a regular user would be.
+It's a full administrator and those rights cannot be taken away.
+Because of this, it's usually considered bad practise to use this account to log in on a regular basis and we will create an "unpriviledged user" for our application to run as and for you to connect as to do everything.

+#### Creating your own user

  * connecting to the server for the first time.
  * Creating your app's user